Port of Montreal

-In 2019, more than 2,000 cargo ships visited with the port handling 40,500,000 metric tonnes of consumer goods, machinery, cereal, sugar, petroleum products, and other types of cargo.
-Montreal also welcomes cruise ships.
+In 2024, more than 2,000 cargo ships visited with the port, while handling 35,410,000 metric tonnes of consumer goods, machinery, cereal, sugar, petroleum products, and other types of cargo.
+Montreal is also a port for cruise ships.
 The port is operated by the Montreal Port Authority.
+As of 2024 it is estimated the port's activities support an estimated 600,000 jobs directly and indirectly across Montreal and Quebec.

 History

 The port originated in the historic area now known as the Old Port of Montreal.
 Over the years, the Port of Montreal expanded eastward along the waterfront.
 In 1978, the Port of Montreal ceded the area now known as the Old Port to the Old Port of Montreal Corporation, a public corporation responsible for developing tourism and recreational activities in the area.
-The site is now a cultural gem and a major tourist attraction, having been enhanced with museums, restaurants, shops and water-related activities.
-Today, most Port of Montreal facilities are located downstream from the Old Port.
+The site is a tourist attraction, featuring museums, restaurants, shops and water-related activities.
+Most Port of Montreal facilities are located downstream from the Old Port.
 The Montreal Port Authority's head office and the multipurpose Bickerdike Terminal are located upstream from the Old Port.